In 2023 we mark the 35th anniversary of the proclamation of golden wattle as Australia’s national floral emblem.

 Australia’s floral emblem

-Wattle was regarded as Australia’s floral emblem long before it was formally recognised in 1988.
+Wattle was regarded as Australia’s floral emblem long before it was formally recognised with the proclamation by Governor-General Sir Ninian Stephen in 1988.
 In the lead-up to Federation the patriotic search for a national identity and associated national symbols gathered momentum.

 While wattle had great appeal as our national floral emblem, others preferred the waratah.
 Wattles grow in warmer countries across the globe and the waratah was seen as more exclusively Australian.